sbryngelson/group-docs/group-syllabus/doing-research.md

 ### Staying organized

-I don’t like to dictate how anyone works.
+I don’t like to dictate how anyone works, so I try to minimize 'rules' and keep them flexible when possible.
-But, in general, it’s very useful for me to keep track of my research work in an intentional way.
+But, in general, it's very useful for me to keep track of my research work in an intentional way.
 I make use of cloud services and GitHub for documents, code, data, etc. and you should make use of the group GitHub organization [here](https://github.com/comp-physics/) for your work.
 Outside of this, pick what works best for you, but the advice I would give is to do something _intentional_ from the outset of a project.
-Don't just go from meeting-to-meeting waiting and receiving the next piece of advice.
+Don't just go from meeting to meeting waiting and receiving the next piece of advice.

+**Rule:**
+Backup your work daily.
-Also, **BACKUP.** Your research work should never live solely on any single hard drive.
+Your research work should never live solely on any single hard drive.
-I provide every student with a backup hard drive.
+I provide every student with a high-capacity backup hard drive.
 If you don't have one, ask me for one.

 ### Research Ideas and Directions

 _Have ideas!_

-Seriously, I do not like supervising a student without their own ideas—nor do I think it’s good for your development as a scholar.
+Seriously, I do not like advising students without their own ideas-nor do I think it’s good for your development as a scholar.
 As noted above, the major thing that we’re doing here is turning you into a world-class scholar.
 One key way you do that is by coming up with new ideas.
 Moreover, it's important to be competitive in academic job applications; those evaluations are impacted by your future work ideas, not only your work to date.